 SSTables exist at multiple levels – L0 is simply a copy of the in-memory MemTable that has been flushed to disk.
 Periodically, SSTables are periodically compacted into larger consolidated stores, creating additional levels – L1, L2, etc.

-SSTables are internally sorted and indexed so lookups within an SSTable are fast.
+SSTables are internally sorted and indexed, so lookups within an SSTable are fast.

-The basic LSM architecture ensures that writes are always fast, since they primarily operate at memory speed, although there is often also a sequential Write Ahead Log on disk.
+The basic LSM architecture ensures that writes are always fast since they primarily operate at memory speed, although there is often also a sequential Write Ahead Log on disk.
 The transfer to on disk SSTables is also fast since it occurs in append-only batches using fast sequential writes.
-Reads occur either from the in-memory tree or from the disk tree; in either case reads are facilitated by an index and are relatively swift.
+Reads occur either from the in-memory tree or from the disk tree; in either case, reads are facilitated by an index and are relatively swift.

-Of course, if a node fails while data is in the in-memory store then it could be lost.
+Of course, if a node fails while data is in the in-memory store, then it could be lost.
 For this reason, database implementations of the LSM pattern include a Write Ahead Log (WAL) that persists transactions to disk.
-The WAL is written via sequential writes which are faster than random writes, although this performance advantage is not as critical now with Solid State Disks that support random writes more effectively.
+The WAL is written via fast sequential writes.

 Figure 15 illustrates LSM writes.
 Writes from higher CockroachDB layers are first applied to the Write Ahead Log (WAL) (1) and then to the MemTable (2).
-Once the MemTable reaches a certain size it is flushed to disk to create a new SSTable (3).
-Once the flush completes WAL records may be purged (4).
+Once the MemTable reaches a certain size, it is flushed to disk to create a new SSTable (3).
+Once the flush completes, WAL records may be purged (4).
 Periodically multiple SSTables are merged (compacted) into larger SSTables (5).

 Figure 15 LSM writes